 Housing costs in Big Bear Lake are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 18.56% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The overall education level of Big Bear Lake citizens is substantially higher than the typical US community, as 31.50% of adults in Big Bear Lake have at least a bachelor's degree, and the average American community has 21.84%.

-The per capita income in Big Bear Lake in 2010 was $31,904, which is upper middle income relative to California, and wealthy relative to the rest of the US.
-This equates to an annual income of $127,616 for a family of four.
+The per capita income in Big Bear Lake in 2018 was $33,839, which is middle income relative to California, and upper middle income relative to the rest of the US.
+This equates to an annual income of $135,356 for a family of four.
 However, Big Bear Lake contains both very wealthy and poor people as well.

-Big Bear Lake is a very ethnically-diverse city.
+Big Bear Lake is an extremely ethnically-diverse city.
 The people who call Big Bear Lake home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Big Bear Lake residents report their race to be White, followed by Black or African-American.
+The greatest number of Big Bear Lake residents report their race to be White, followed by Asian.
 Big Bear Lake also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 21.34% of the city’s residents.
-Important ancestries of people in Big Bear Lake include Irish, English, Italian, and Dutch.
+People of Hispanic or Latino origin account for 31.42% of the city’s residents.
+Important ancestries of people in Big Bear Lake include Irish, German, English, Italian, and Scottish.